santojon/gradle-play-publisher/README.md

 By default GPP will rebuild your project before every release.
 In advanced use cases, this might not be the desired behavior.
-For example, if you need to inject translations into your APK or App Bundle _after_ building it but _before_ publishing it.
-Or maybe it's a simple as you already having an artifact you want to publish.
+For example, if you need to inject translations into your APK or App Bundle after building it but before publishing it.
+Or perhaps you simply already have an artifact you wish to publish.
 GPP supports this class of use cases by letting you specify a directory in which publishable artifacts may be found:

 ```kt
 play {